conduktor/conduktor-docs/docs/platform/04-reference/03-metric-reference.md

 # Metrics Reference

-Console exposes metrics using the Prometheus format for your Kafka resources and Console health that you can scrap and send to your external log management system.
+Console exposes metrics using the Prometheus format for your Kafka resources and Console health that you can scrape and send to your external log management system.

 ## Kafka Metrics Reference